 Next, we need to imagine some more information onto your bit of paper.

 Underneath each box I want you to put:

-- the item number if there is one
+The item number or code if there is one.

 There are two more things that need to go underneath each product picture.
 The first is the minimum quantity for your items.
 That’s the smallest number a retailer has to buy of each design if they want to do business with you.
 If it’s the same for every item, stick this somewhere near the top instead.

 Now we’re going to add a bit of merchandising.

 Merchandising is a subtle mix of art and science, but it boils down to making the stuff you have for sale look even more appealing to buyers.
 Pick three or four highlights from your collection.
 Maybe they’re brand new products or best-sellers.

 Retailers really want to know this inside information because it helps us make an informed choice.
 So let’s draw attention to it.
 Add a banner or badge to some of your boxes which says “New” or “Best-seller.”
 And don’t be too tasteful about it.